KevinLiTian/Mapper/README.md

 Though there was things we could've done better, I am truly satisfied and happy for what we've done and grateful for my teammates.
 Happy coding!

 ## Contact ME
-If you are interested in the source code, please do contact me through my email <kevintian.li@mail.utoronto.ca> or <kevin.li20021106@gmail.com>.
-You have to prove that you are not a current ECE297 student, if you are, try to think and code it yourself as it will be a great practice to improve your software skills; though if you have any questions, feel free to share it with me!
+If you are interested in the source code or the original documentations, please do contact me through my email <kevintian.li@mail.utoronto.ca> or <kevin.li20021106@gmail.com>.
+You have to prove that you are not a current ECE297 student since this will be an academic integrity issue.
+If you are, try to think and code it yourself as it will be a great practice to improve your software engineering skills; though if you have any questions, feel free to share it with me!